zjian107-su/Angular-Akasha1729/README.md

 10. Custom structural directive that implement as the opposite of "*NgIf".
 Component name `structural-directive` and directive name `structural-unless`

 11. Brainstorm Voting System: The highest vote will get highlighted as yellow all time, and you can upvote and downvote.
 Component name `brainstorm-vote`

+12. Pagination: Show 10 items per page, and you can go to next page or previous page.
+Component name `pagination`